thibmeu/http-message-signatures-directory/draft-meunier-http-message-signatures-directory.md

 Multiple `Signature-Agent` header fields MAY be present in a request.
 Processors SHOULD use the first valid URI that provides a valid key directory.

-TODO: for inlining, CBOR Keys could be useful

 # Security Considerations {#security}

 ## Key rotation